Crimson Quill’s Appraisal #27

-Based on David Seltzer’s novel by the same name and boasting a cast which included Robert Foxworth, Richard Dysart, a youthful Armand Assante and ‘Adrierrrnne’ (or Talia Shire to you sticklers) it made a reasonable return on its investmant in its homeland.
+Based on David Seltzer’s novel by the same name and boasting a cast which included Robert Foxworth, Richard Dysart, a youthful Armand Assante and ‘Adrierrrnne’ (or Talia Shire to you sticklers) it made a reasonable return on its investment in its homeland.

 Consequently it found itself consigned to the dusty shelves of video stockists where it remained; only sporadically witnessing the slow decay of our planet outside through infrequent rentals.
 The Sugarhill Gang and Afrika Bambaataa were busy innovating; whilst discos were pulsating with bloated capacities.
-Everyone was so drunk or stoned they believed Nostrodamus to be the vessel from Alien.
+Everyone was so drunk or stoned they believed Nostradamus to be the vessel from Alien.
 Meanwhile our planet was mutating like the Katahdin from this feature.

 It seems relevant now; given recent glum global forecasts and outbreaks of religious war; that this long forgotten monster movie is paid a further glance.
-Boy, is Prophecy hard to obtain; after blood, sweat and very nearly tears I resorted to last-chance saloon ebay to track down a lost copy.
+Boy, is Prophecy hard to obtain; after blood, sweat and very nearly tears I resorted to last-chance saloon Ebay to track down a lost copy.
 I far prefer something tangible than an item I can purchase with the click of a mouse but needs must.

 As a pre-pubescent boy my initial introduction had been greatly enjoyed…as a Monster Movie…not as a global forewarning.